isomerpages/ogp-scamshield-suite/_about-us/I Can ACT Against Scams.md

 can suspend your account immediately to prevent your money from being transferred away by scammers.</p>
 <p>b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You should also file a police report
 immediately.
-You may file an e-report online (<a rel="noopener noreferrer nofollow" target="_blank">https://eservices.police.gov.sg/content/policehubhome/homepage/police-report.html</a>), or in person at the nearest Neighbourhood Police Centre or Neighbourhood Police Post.</p>
+You may <a href="https://eservices.police.gov.sg/content/policehubhome/homepage/police-report.html" rel="noopener noreferrer nofollow" target="_blank">file an e-report online</a>,
+or in person at the nearest Neighbourhood Police Centre or Neighbourhood Police Post.</p>
 <p>c.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You can also share your scam encounters